stealth/opmsg/README2.md

 refering to the right BTC address.

+opcoin personas are imported using persona hash algo of sha256.
+Thats the same algo that is used by bitcoin itself.

 Thats basically it.
 You can now use the opcoin personas as any other personas with opmsg.
-The main idea behind it is to use the public ledger with some micro transactions as a proof that a certain persona holds a key (proofing it by sending you some satoshis of secret amount to your account).
+The main idea behind it is to use the public ledger with some micro transactions as a proof that a certain persona holds a key (proving it by sending you some satoshis of secret amount to your account).